 One could not power a defibrillator, because that requires a burst of sudden energy, a long way beyond what a pacemaker does.
 Pacemakers monitor pace, and it's a lower impulse.
 Defibrillators require a lot of energy, right now, and even with a capacitor, if somebody was having a major issue, it wouldn't recharge itself quickly enough to be ready to go again five minutes after you last used it.

-That's what we feel substantiates our track, where we're at.
 In terms of actual use applications, we really see our first market for this as in connecting nodes within a mesh network, or along any kind of communication line, that provide data to create a contextually rich data environment.

 The buzzword today is IoT.
 We're talking about creating industrial applications for, say, meteorological services, if they wanted to be able to measure temperature of ocean water at depth as compared to just at the surface.
 Right now they're using satellite hyperspectral imaging, and occasionally they send out a researcher to actually go out into the water, go down to a certain depth and collect a temperature.

 But we could create mesh networks that could stay static, more or less, at depth, and give them consistent readings whenever they need them.
 We're also looking at applications for industry in, say, smart concrete.
 Or for security, being able to have a sealed tag and an RFID on a container that's persistent, and not dependent on any external power source.
 Assets that might be left under care and maintenance, say, specifically in the nuclear industry, they could be monitored from a security perspective – say, for the seal on the container – for a very long time.